Asthma has been described since ancient times

 2012 – Foundations agree to establish National Research Fund (TBC)

-2015 – Asthma Foundations of Queensland and New South Wales merge.
+2015 – The Asthma Foundation of New South Wales and The Asthma Foundation of Queensland merge to form Asthma Foundation Queensland and New South Wales